SOCIAL MEDIA

 This engaging graphic highlighted quirky, memorable moments from select PBS KIDS shows to spark road trip inspiration.
 It reminded families of beloved characters while encouraging playful connection on the go.

-VIDEOS
+FEATURED CONTENT: VIDEOS

-I concepted, scripted, and prototyped short-form social videos that transformed complex educational topics into accessible, trend-aware storytelling.
+I developed, scripted, and prototyped short-form social videos that transformed complex educational topics into accessible, trend-aware storytelling.
 Collaborating with producers and editors, I built repeatable workflows to test formats, refine creative, and deliver high-performing content across platforms.

 Audience Connection